pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/SwiftConcurrency.md

 }
 ```

-This will restrict the kinds of closures that can be used when construct `FactClient` values, thus
+This will restrict the kinds of closures that can be used when constructing `FactClient` values, thus
 making the entire `FactClient` sendable itself.